ksyang2013/xstructure/README.md

 Current version only supports POSCAR in vasp5 format

 %Usage examples:
-%Read a POSCAR
-a = xstructure('SrTiO3.vasp')
+%Read a POSCAR:  a = xstructure('SrTiO3.vasp')

-%Print POSCAR
-dispstr(a)
+%Print POSCAR: dispstr(a)

-%Write POSCAR as b.vasp
+%Write POSCAR as b.vasp: writestr(a,'b.vasp')
-writestr(a,'b.vasp')